JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 ## Streaming logs

 This was high on my list of missing features in [**Use GitHub Actions for CI**](/posts/use-github-actions-for-ci).
 Now, when an Actions workflow is running, you can see the output without having to wait until its done.
-This isn't just a quality of life improvement.
-The overall development experience when building an action is significantly faster.
+This isn't just a quality of life improvement; the overall development experience when building an action is significantly faster.

 ## Declarative requirements for Actions